International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_5_System_Layer/3_5_1_2_ParIS.md

 ## Life Cycle of Participant's Self-Description

-Similar to Connector and Resource Self-Descriptions, also Participant Self-Descriptions go through different lifecycle stages.
+Similar to Connector and Resource Self-Descriptions, also Participant Self-Descriptions (SD) pass different lifecycle stages.
 The initial version is provided by the Participant itself, either directly as an IDS Information Model instance or as a filled form during the onboarding process.
 This SD is then, after the IDS identity of the new Participant has been created, populated at the according ParIS.

 In case mistakes in this SD are noticed or attributes of the Participant change, both the operator of the Identity Provider as well as the Participant itself have the technical means to adjust the Self-Description.
 Note that the operator of the Identity Provider could also prohibit direct updates due to otherwise skipped validation workflows.